nona-sarokina/module11/README.txt

 Apache configuration.

-for apache 2.4 version please copy mod_jk.so file to %apache_folder%/modules folder
+ please copy mod_jk.so file to %apache_folder%/modules folder

 create in the %apache_folder%/conf folder worker.properties file with content